Trachelus tabidus - Black Wheat Stem-sawfly

 The smaller of the two Trachelus species.
-The second species, Trachelus troglodyta, is extinct in Britain.
+The second species, Trachelus troglodyta, is also extinct in Britain.
 The abdomen is black with a row of yellow flecks on lateral margins and the wings are grey with black veins and stigma.
 In Trachelus troglodyta the abdomen is banded with yellow and the wings are yellowish with yellow veins and stigma.

 Distribution: England, Wales